steel-feel/cosmic-fusion/contracts/escrow_src/README.md

 Please replace this README file with information about your specific project.
 You can keep the `Developing.md` and `Publishing.md` files as useful references, but please set some proper description in the README.

+## User Flow

+1) User order
+2) Resolver deployed escrow
+3) User checks escrow details and approves the funds for escrow
+4) Escrow pulls funds and sets deployed_at
+5) User checks for escrow details (specially deplayed_At)
+6) User shares secret
+7) Rest of ceremony continues. . . . .